Blake Coleman: Personal life

 In 2018, Coleman launched the Pickles Pals program, a community platform to support the Salvation Army Boys and Girls Club of Newark Ironbound.
-The aim of the platform was to develop academic programs and providing kids with the resources needed to succeed in school.
+The aim of the platform was to develop academic programs and provide kids with the resources needed to succeed in school.
 The name developed from a nickname Coleman received after he was caught sipping pickle juice in the penalty box.

 Coleman married his fiancée Jordan Daigle in the summer of 2019.
-They had their first child together, a girl, in 2020.
+She was a Dallas Cowboys cheerleader and a college football sideline reporter with CBS.
+They have two children together, both girls.